Skip to main content

 Before you approach them for checkoff, you need to ensure that ALL components above are fulfilled:

-1. [1pt] Code Quality: Ensure that your project can compile and MUST run in Vocareum.
-Running locally does not count (will lose this point).
+1. [1pt] Code Quality: Ensure that your project can compile and MUST run.
 We will scan your code for quality (consistent variable naming, clear comments).
 You can read this article (take it lightly, we won't be so strict) for starters.

-2. [2pts] Working Test Case: Ensure that the items in the checklist (see respective heading below) are functioning.
+2. [3pts] Working Test Case: Ensure that the items in the checklist (see respective heading below) are functioning.

 • If any checklist item is missing, your grade will be prorated accordingly